Carrie Bencardino

 Gallery 1, Level -1

 In her first institutional exhibition, Carrie Bencardino (Buenos Aires, 1993) presents a series of previously unseen works in Gallery 1 at Malba.
 Since the beginning of her career, Bencardino has explored different modes of projection, with a practice marked by narrative construction influenced by visual discourses from the underground and collective countercultural spaces.
-The concept of fluidity is a constant in her work—both in her non-binary identity and in her handling of pictorial matter, where she avoids precise details in favor of a light material presence energized by gestural strokes.
+The concept of fluidity is a constant in her work—both in her non-binary identity and in her handling of pictorial matter.

 The Unburying of the Devil, curated by Carlos Gutiérrez, stems from the recognition of a possible crisis of imagination, driven by political instability and the rise of a type of thinking that tends to erode interpersonal connections.
 Primarily composed of paintings, the exhibition aims to transform the gallery into a hybrid space: part bar, part cinema, part club.
 The paintings operate in a similar way, depicting situations that could take place anywhere—real or imaginary.
 For Bencardino, the urgency lies in generating new tools to build alternative worlds.